AndreaPrati98/learning-cplusplus/graphs/README.md

 # C++ learning homework
+Files in this folder:
+- `dijkstra_w_priority_queue.cpp`: This is the actual code that I submitted for the homework.
+- `random_graph.cpp`: the file containing the implementation of the class Graph, I used this file to test by hands the randomic generation of the Graph.
+- `priority_queue.cpp`: it contains the implementation of the priority queue, as for the `random_graph.cpp`, I used a separated file to test by hand the implementation.
+## The assignment
 > This homework assignment is from the course "C++ for C Programmers, Part A" by professor Ira Pohl.

 The main goal is to implement the fameous [Dijkstra's algo](https://en.wikipedia.org/wiki/Dijkstra's_algorithm).
 Firstly, I need to write an (Abstract Data Type) ADT using C++.
 There are two options to represent the graph: